 The Sheraton II provides users with an extremely unique and fine tone, making this instrument great to play if you’re looking to develop your own unique sound.

-The Epiphone Sheraton II offers musicians with a classic semi-hollow body, a pair of humbucker pickups, and is extremely easy to play while providing the classic semi-hollow body tone, great resonance, an even better sustain, and warm tones that fit perfectly in a variety of music genres.
+The Epiphone Sheraton II offers musicians with a classic semi-hollow body, a pair of humbucker pickups, and is extremely easy to play while providing the classic semi-hollow body tone, great resonance, and a warm tone that fits perfectly in a variety of music genres.